List of The Blacklist characters: Milos Kirchoff, "Berlin"

-During the first eight episodes of the second season, Red meets with Milos Kirchoff again, who once more blames him for his daughter's death and intends to hurt Red by going after Zoe, whom he assumes is Red's daughter.
-Red reveals that Milos Kirchoff's daughter Zoe is actually alive and someone else in Milos Kirchoff's faction had lied to him about her being killed.
-He is soon reunited with his daughter, who had been living under an assumed name as Zoe D'Antonio.
+During the first eight episodes of the second season, Red meets with Milos Kirchoff again, who once more blames him for his daughter's death and intends to hurt Red by going after Zoe D'Antonio, whom he assumes is Red's daughter.
+Red reveals that Zoe is Kirchoff's daughter, that someone else in Kirchoff's faction had lied to him about her being killed, and reunites Kirchoff and his daughter.

 In the episode "The Decembrist", after being reunited with Zoe, Milos learned the truth of Red's innocence.
 He kills Kiryl Morozov after learning of Fitch's orders to frame Red and use Milos as a pawn.
 He was furious with Alan Fitch for lying to him about her death and takes action.
 Milos orders his agents to abduct Fitch and strap a pipe bomb on him, intending to kill him.
 Using Zoe to gain the access numbers to free Fitch, Red holds Milos at gunpoint.
 Red returns to the warehouse where he is holding Milos prisoner with a bottle of vodka and places 2 shot glasses in front of Milos.
 After they reminisce about the Cold War and finish the bottle, Red kills Milos.